UV and its effect on plastics: an overview

 If plastic has been affected by ultraviolet rays, you may notice:a

 - a chalky appearance

 - a color change on the surface of the material

 In terms of the components more likely to be at risk of UV damage, automotive parts are high on the list.
 The effects will predominantly result in a change of the material’s surface layer – and some plastics, if damaged by UV, will ultimately lead to the component failing altogether – not good news when a project is near completion or has been finalized.

 When absorbed by plastics, UV energy can excite photons.
 This, in turn, can create free radicals.
 Then, before you know it, degradation occurs, as catalyst residues will often act as receptors.
 The fact is, lots of pure plastics simply cannot absorb UV radiation, putting your project and its components at severe risk.

-A few examples of materials where UV stabilisers or other solutions can completely eliminate the problem of UV deterioration include:
+A few examples of materials where UV stabilizers or other solutions can completely eliminate the problem of UV deterioration include:

 Never assume, however, that either of these materials are UV resistant.
 They’re usually not and must be specially treated.
 Always look for ‘UV resistant’ in the product details.

-A material called carbon black, which offers black colouration, can reduce the risk of such degradation, as it will provide protective surface coatings.
-The latter can include metallisation or paint, though carbon black is a typically low-cost option.
+A material called carbon black, which offers black coloration, can reduce the risk of such degradation, as it will provide protective surface coatings.
+The latter can include metallization or paint, though carbon black is a typically low-cost option.
 It can also be as effective as the alternatives.

 Which plastics are more susceptible to UV degradation?